LostBeard/BlazorWASMSIMDDetectExample/README.md

 })()
 ```

-Also, one more command is needed in the publish.bat file to copy over the compat builds service-worker-assets.js file.
+Also, one more command is needed in the publish.bat file to copy over the compatibility build's service-worker-assets.js file.

 Updated publish.bat
 ```batch